VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 | Red 2 - Blue 5 | 26-74-0   | 74-26-0    | 74.0% B                | < 0.000001 | Yes            |
 | Red 3 - Blue 6 | 44-49-7   | 49-44-7    | 52.7% B                | 0.34       | No             |

 We can see that with a 2+ depth level advantage, 🔵 blue wins a statistically significantly higher percentage of games than 🔴 red, except when the higher depth-setting AI is depth level 6, in which case the lower depth-setting AI seems to win roughly equally with the depth level 6 AI.
-Interestingly, sometimes AIs at depths 2 levels lower sometimes win more frequently against higher level AIs than AIs only 1 depth level lower.
+Interestingly, sometimes AIs at depths 2 levels lower win more frequently against higher level AIs than AIs only 1 depth level lower.
 I attribute this to the higher "randomness" of lower AIs and to the fact that they are more likely to play in the center than higher-level AIs.
 Since games don't always play out the same way every time, the lower level AI's center control can sometimes win out.

 ## Conclusions